(320 ILCS 20/2)

 Section 5-5.01a of the Illinois Public Aid Code.

-(e) "Eligible adult" means a person 60 years of age or older who
+(e) "Eligible adult" means either an adult with disabilities aged 18 through 59 or a person aged 60 or older who

 resides in a domestic living situation and is, or is alleged